Why Writing Matters

 Timothy C. Hengst, M.A.

-Professor and Chair, Multimedia Program
+Professor, Multimedia Program

 In my life, writing is liberation.
 It liberates to paper & screen, my nebulous inner wrestling.
 It gives voice where there may not be voices.
 Engaging others’ writing liberates me from my own parochialism.